Serious crash involving truck in central Hamilton

 The accident occurred at the intersection of Tristram and London Sts near Seddon Park.

 Pictures show police surrounding a Semco Group truck.
+A damaged bicycle can also be seen nearby.

 A police spokesperson said the road is closed and diversions are being put in place.